Big-character poster: Ending

-A big-character poster ended with slogans eulogizing Mao, pleading the writer's unconditional loyalty and support, and reinstating their hatred against class enemies.
+A big-character poster ended with slogans eulogizing Mao, pledging the writer's unconditional loyalty and support, and reinstating their hatred against class enemies.
 For instance, a Red Guard group pledged to "fight till their death to defend Chairman Mao and the proletarian headquarters."

 While Nie Yuanzi et al. signed their poster with their real names, most writers would only sign the name of their institution, department, Red Guard group, or revolutionary unit.
 They may also sign with a pseudonym with revolutionary implications, such as "Loyalty Red Courage" or "revolutionary masses."
 Without a proper signature, the authors did not have to take any responsibility for what they wrote.